x

 Family and friends gathered in north Houston to celebrate the life of the pretty girl with the endearing smile who's being remembered as sweet, funny and loving.

 Dozens of family members and friends gathered at Earthman's Resthaven on the northside to remember Jocelyn and say goodbye.
-State and local leaders are also there, including Lt.
+State and local leaders were also there, including Lt.
 Gov. Dan Patrick, Cecilia Abbott, the wife of Gov. Greg Abbott and Mayor John Whitmire.

 Jocelyn's great-aunt shared favorite memories of the child she adored.